All You Need To Know to Get Lucid Dreaming

 - Stage 3: Power, Purpose, and Primacy – In this stage, the individual may realize that they are in power of the dream characters and require that they obey the dreamer.
 The individual may also wonder what the purpose of the lucid dream and test situations to try to find out that purpose (Waggoner, 2008).

-The ultimate goal of a lucid dreamer can be said to want to be a stage five lucid dreamer, but often enough a lucid dream can pertain many different stages of Waggoners dreaming scale (Waggoner, 2008).
-It is also not uncommon that a lucid dreamer who has been able to dream a stage five lucid dream will often dream other stages of lucid dreams again before having another stage five lucid dream.
-The possible cause for this is the slight loss of long-term memory due to serotonin increase during REM (Hobson, 2002).
+The ultimate goal of a lucid dreamer can be said to want to be a stage 5 lucid dreamer at all times, but often enough a single lucid dream can pertain many different stages of Waggoners dreaming scale (Waggoner, 2008).
+Also, It is not uncommon that a lucid dreamer who has been able to dream a stage 5 lucid dream will often dream other stages of lucid dreams again before having another stage 5 lucid dream.
+I wouldn’t get stuck on trying to have a stage 5 lucid dream all the time.
+The important thing to know about these stages is that there are different levels of dreaming (or awareness) and that you as a dreamer can experience many different levels.

 Let’s Get Lucid

-Lucid dreaming and out of body experiences can be hard work to really get down a technique that works for you.
-It takes practice like anything in life to get good at, but having your first experience isn’t that hard.
-It’s usually very easy for people to have their first lucid dream, and if you don’t have success in the first few nights, then its time to mix up the technique to something that works for you.
+When it comes to lucid dreaming It is important to learn a technique that works for you.
+The good news is that It’s usually very easy for people to have their first lucid dream, and if you don’t have success in the first few nights, then its time to mix up the technique.
 The key to having a lucid dream is to first understand that its possible and that you can have one.
-Often people have reported that just the idea of thinking positive and having the determination to have a lucid dream is enough to get people to have a lucid dreaming right away!
+Often people have reported that just the idea of thinking positive and having the determination to have a lucid dream is enough to get people to have a lucid dream right away!
 I notice that when I read something about lucid dreaming I often have a much greater chance to have one myself.
+Below are a number of ways that you can get started creating your own lucid dreaming practice.
+There are a lot of options and selecting a few to get started is a good idea to get you on your way.

 Different Ways of Lucid Dreaming